wkumari/draft-wkumari-dhc-addr-notification/draft-wkumari-dhc-addr-notification.md

 # Acknowledgments
 {:numbered="false"}

-Much thanks to Bernie Volz for significant review and feedback, as well as Stuart Cheshire, Alan DeKok, Erik Kline, Ted Lemon and Mark Smith for their feedback, comments and guidance.
+Much thanks to Bernie Volz for significant review and feedback, as well as Stuart Cheshire, Alan DeKok, Ryan Globus, Erik Kline, Ted Lemon,  Mark Smith, Eric Vynke for their feedback, comments and guidance.

 This document borrows heavily from a previous document, draft-ietf-dhc-addr-registration, which defined "a mechanism to register self-generated and statically configured addresses in DNS through a DHCPv6 server".
 That document was written Sheng Jiang, Gang Chen, Suresh Krishnan, and Rajiv Asati.